 Romanians are traditionally Christian-Orthodox.
-The ancient Getae-Dacians were pagan believers who had Zalmoxis as their highest deity and who shared the Sun cult.
+The ancient Getae-Dacians were pagan believers, Zalmoxis was their highest deity and the Sun cult was at the center of their beliefs (like most pagan Europeans).
 After converting to Christianity, Romanians continued to practice their old customs in a dual Christian-Pagan system.
 Romanian folk traditions mix Christian beliefs with mystical Pre-Christian elements.
-To learn more read this – Winter holidays and ancient paganism.
+To learn more – Winter holidays and ancient paganism.

-The population was fully converted to Orthodox Christianity in the early Middle Ages when the population adopted Old Church Slavonic liturgy from neighboring Bulgaria, through which numerous Slavic linguistical influences occurred.
-Old Church Slavonic was used in church and public administration until the 17th century, when it was replaced by Romanian.
+The population was fully converted to Orthodox Christianity in the early Middle Ages when the population adopted Old Church Slavonic liturgy from neighboring Bulgaria, through which numerous Slavic linguistic influences occurred.
+The Bulgarian Cyrillic alphabet was used in church and public administration between the 16th and 19th century, when it was replaced by the Latin alphabet.

 Orthodox Christianity was inherited from the Byzantine Empire before Constantinople fell to the Ottoman Turks in 1453.
 Eastern Byzantine architecture originating in Constantinople can be found all throughout Romania.